 - 1. Overtime shall be recorded individually and in duplicate either by the Master or the head of the department.
-Such records shall be handed to the Seafarer for approval every fortnight or at shorter intervals.
-Both copies to be signed by the Master and/or head of the department as well as by the Seafarer, after which the record is final.
+Such record shall be handed to the Seafarer for approval every fortnight or at shorter intervals.
+Both copies must be signed by the Master and/or head of the department as well as by the Seafarer, after which the record is final.
 One copy shall be handed over to the Seafarer. - 2.
-If no overtime records are kept as required above the Seafarer shall be paid monthly a lump-sum as per valid wage scale, without prejudice to any further claim for payment for overtime hours worked in excess of these figures.
+If no overtime records are kept as required above the Seafarer shall be paid monthly a lumpsum for overtime as mentioned in the footnote of the valid wage scale without prejudice to any further claim for payment for overtime hours worked in excess of these figures.

-HOLIDAY § 7
+HOLIDAY